zanuka/leaderport-core-ui/README.md

 ## Vue.js: The Progressive JavaScript Framework

-I've been building apps with Vue.js for the past 4 years, and think it's a great choice for this project.
-Specific benefits include:
+I've been building apps with Vue.js for the past 4 years, and think it's a great framework.

+Batteries-included benefits include:

 - **Best of Both Worlds**: Combines Angular's structure with React's flexibility.
 - **Performance**: Lightweight with efficient rendering for fast, responsive leaderboards.